OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Related Works

 3D semantic occupancy prediction, also referred to as the semantic scene completion (SSC), was first introduced by SSCNet \cite{song2017semantic}.
 In SSCNet, image features are lifted into a 3D representation to predict voxel-level semantics.
 With the advancement of autonomous driving \cite{li2022modality,fang2024cross}, SSC has attracted significant attention for providing clear and efficient scene representations.
 Based on the type of input, SSC methods can be categorized into camera-based and multi-modal methods.

 For camera-based 3D semantic occupancy prediction, a key challenge lies in lifting 2D to 3D representations.
-Previous works \cite{cao2022monoscene,zhang2023occformer,wei2023surroundocc} utilize calibration and depth information to establish explicit backwards projections.
-ViewFormer \cite{li2025viewformer} proposes a learning-first attention mechanism to aggregate multi-view features.
-Some studies \cite{gu2023mamba,huang2025gaussianformer} represent scenes using sparse 3D semantic Gaussians.
+Previous works \cite{zhang2023occformer,wei2023surroundocc} utilize calibration and depth information to establish explicit backwards projections.
+ViewFormer \cite{li2025viewformer} proposes a learning attention mechanism to aggregate multi-view features.
+Some studies \cite{gu2023mamba,huang2025gaussianformer} represent scenes using 3D Gaussians.
 TPVFormer \cite{huang2023tri} introduces three perpendicular views (TPV) to enhance the interaction of image features.

-Since dimensional transformation based on depth estimation is ill-posed for camera-based methods, multi-modal method incorporates LiDAR and radar inputs to obtain accurate distance measurements.
+Since dimensional transformation based on estimated depth is ill-posed for camera-based methods, multi-modal method incorporates LiDAR and radar inputs to obtain accurate distance measurements.
 Its essential research is modal fusion.
 OccFusion \cite{ming2024occfusion} directly concatenates feature channels.
 MetaOcc \cite{yang2025metaocc} learn global and local alignment to enhance fused representations.
-Some studies \cite{zhang2024occfusion,zhang2025occloff} advance fusion by employing point-to-point queries from 3D to 2D.
+Some studies \cite{zhang2024occfusion,zhang2025occloff} employ point-to-point queries from 3D to 2D.
 OccGen \cite{wang2025occgen} employs a diffusion model to refine the fused features.

-Building on prior work, OccLE takes camera images and a LiDAR scans as inputs, applies backward projection to derive 3D feature grids from 2D image feature maps, and proposes a lightweight yet effective fusion strategy in the geometry learning termed cross-plane image and LiDAR feature synergy.
+Building on prior work, OccLE takes camera images and LiDAR scans as inputs, applies backward projection to derive 3D feature grids from 2D image feature maps, and proposes a lightweight fusion strategy for geometry learning, termed cross-plane image and LiDAR feature synergy.